Databricks CI/CD Methods - A Comprehensive Guide

 Cons

-1. Collaboration is difficult as all developers work in silo within their own branch.
+1. Collaboration is difficult as all developers work in silos within their own branch.

 Dependencies